memgraph/docs/docs/tutorials/graph-modeling.md

 *  *Telecommunications* - telecommunications are all about connections users, network components, devices... which makes them suitable for graph modeling.
-*  *Supply Chain Management* - optimization of product flow, uncover vulnerabilities, and boost the overall resilience of the supply chain.
+*  *Supply Chain Management* - optimization of product flow, uncover vulnerabilities  and boost the overall resilience of the supply chain.

 ## 2. Graph components